Advertisement

 Did you know?

-In 1929, at the age of 16 years old, Hazel was alive when the St. Valentine's Day Massacre happened on February 14th.
+In 1929, she was 16 years old when the St. Valentine's Day Massacre happened on February 14th.
 In Chicago, seven men from the North Side Irish gang were gunned down by Al Capone's South Side Italian gang at the garage at 2122 North Clark Street.
 Al Capone was making a successful move to take over Chicago's organized crime.
 But the St. Valentine's Day massacre also resulted in a public outcry against all gangsters.

 ADVERTISEMENT BY ANCESTRY.COM